kahunacohen/trackit/README.md

 ## Getting started
 1. [Download](https://github.com/kahunacohen/trackit/releases/) the correct version of trackit for your operating system
 1. Put the executable in your path.
-1. By default, the data directory will be at `~/trackit-data`, but you can change that with the `--data-path` flag to `trackit init`.
+1. By default, the data directory will be at `~/trackit-data`, but you can change that with the `--data-dir` flag to `trackit init`.
 1. Add directories and CSV files.
 For example, create directory `~/trackit-data/2024-10` and donwload CSV file for that month to that directory.
 Rename the CSV file after the name of your account (e.g. `bank_of_america.csv`).
 You should now have a file at: `~/trackit-data/2024-10/bank_of_america.csv`.